IBM-Cloud/java-secure-app/README.md

 ## Disclaimer

-Like other IBM-Bluemix sample applications, this is an as-is code serving as an education material with limited support as described in the Contribute section above.
+Like other sample applications in github.com/IBM-Bluemix, this is an as-is code serving as an education material with limited support as described in the Contribute section above.